lsrcz/test-deflaker/README.md

 Maybe Ninja is not a good example here?
 Perhaps the reason for this strange phenomenon is that ninja's test suite depends on some external state and `mvn clean` clears it.
 I chose to test on it just because I didn't have enough computational power, and the test suite of ninja is relatively small, so I can evaluate DeFlaker on more commits.

 ## The questions
 1. Why are the results of the two scripts so different?
-The only difference of the two scripts that may cause this is the `mvn clean`.
-But it won't affect the running of a single test case.
+The only related difference of the two scripts is the `mvn clean`.
-2. Do I misunderstand the meaning of a previous commit?
-Is it the previous commit of the git repo or the previous commit in the csv file?
+2. Do I misunderstand the meaning of a "previous commit"?
+Is it the previous commit in the git repo or the previous commit in the csv file?
 3. What's the default strategy of the current implementation?
 I found that all flaky tests detected by rerun are reported as
-   > FLAKY>> Test " + testKey + " was found to be flaky by rerunning it in the same JVM!
-It failed the first time, then eventually passed.
+   > "FLAKY>> Test " + testKey + " was found to be flaky by rerunning it in the same JVM!
+It failed the first time, then eventually passed."

    Will the `default-test-rerunfailures` phase rerun the tests in a new JVM?
 If so, why don't DeFlaker report something like "by rerunning it in the fresh JVM"?